 Background and Overview of the NPRM

 The CSA classifies substances into five “schedules” based on the substances’ potential for abuse, medical use, and risk of harm or dependence.
 The CSA defines “marijuana” as “all parts of the plant Cannabis Sativa L.,” including seeds, compounds, derivatives, mixtures, and other preparations, but excluding hemp products and other select plant components.
-Marijuana has long been classified alongside such drugs as heroin, lysergic acid diethylamide (“LSD”), and midomafetamine (“MDMA”) in schedule I, which houses drugs with a high potential for abuse, no accepted medical use, and a lack of accepted safety for use under medical supervision.1 If the proposed rule takes effect, marijuana would join drugs such as ketamine, anabolic steroids, and testosterone in schedule III, which is reserved for substances that have “a potential for abuse less than the drugs or other substances in schedules I and II,” an accepted medical use, and for which abuse may “lead to moderate or low physical dependance or high psychological dependence.2
+Marijuana has long been classified alongside such drugs as heroin, lysergic acid diethylamide (“LSD”), and midomafetamine (“MDMA”) in schedule I, which houses drugs with a high potential for abuse, no accepted medical use, and a lack of accepted safety for use under medical supervision.1 If the proposed rule takes effect, marijuana would join drugs such as ketamine, anabolic steroids, and testosterone in schedule III, which is reserved for substances that have “a potential for abuse less than the drugs or other substances in schedules I and II,” an accepted medical use, and for which abuse may “lead to moderate or low physical dependence or high psychological dependence.2

 The NPRM is the latest step in the Biden Administration’s efforts to reconsider the federal government’s regulatory posture towards marijuana.
 In October 2022, President Biden asked the Secretary of the Department of Health and Human Services (“HHS”) and the Attorney General to review marijuana’s designation as a schedule I substance.3 In August 2023, HHS shared the scientific and medical evaluation conducted by FDA and other HHS constituents with DEA, recommending that marijuana be controlled in schedule III.4 HHS’s review was guided by the eight scheduling factors outlined in the CSA: (1) the drug’s actual or relative potential for abuse; (2) scientific evidence of its pharmacological effect, if known; (3) the state of current scientific knowledge regarding the drug or other substance; (4) its history and current pattern of abuse; (5) the scope, duration, and significance of abuse; (6) what, if any, risk there is to the public health; (7) its psychic or physiological dependence liability; and (8) whether the substance is an immediate precursor of an already-controlled substance.5 HHS’s latest conclusion differs significantly from its findings from eight years ago when DEA and HHS last considered whether to reschedule marijuana.
 At that time, HHS concurred with DEA that marijuana should remain a schedule I drug based on the scientific data then available.6